-Contributions: Member contributions under the old plan are 4.00% of annual compensation, up to \$4,200.00, plus 6.00% of annual compensation in excess of \$4,200.00.
-Under the old plan, the state pays member contributions in excess of 1.25% of annual compensation.
-Under the old plan, these state contributions are included in the members' accounts for refund purposes and are used in the computation of the members' earnable compensation for the purpose of computing retirement benefits.
-Member contributions under the new plan and GSEPS are 1.25% of annual compensation.
-The School District's total required contribution rate for the year ended June 30, 2022 was 24.63% of annual covered payroll for old and new plan members and 21.57% for GSEPS members.
+Contributions: Member contributions under the Old Plan are 4.00% of annual compensation, up to \$4,200.00, plus 6.00% of annual compensation in excess of \$4,200.00.
+Under the Old Plan, the state pays member contributions in excess of 1.25% of annual compensation.
+Under the Old Plan, these state contributions are included in the members' accounts for refund purposes and are used in the computation of the members' earnable compensation for the purpose of computing retirement benefits.
+Member contributions under the New Plan and GSEPS are 1.25% of annual compensation.
+The School District's total required contribution rate for the year ended June 30, 2023 was 31.01% of annual covered payroll for Old and New Plan members and 27.47% for GSEPS members.
+The rates include the annual actuarially determined employer contribution rate of 24.67% of annual covered payroll for Old and New Plan members and 21.59% for GSEPS members, plus 6.34% adjustment to the Old and New Plan and a 5.88% adjustment to the GSEPS plan for the commencement of cost-of-living adjustments (COLA) prefunding for certain retired ERS members.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employer contributions to the pension plan were \$20,025.00 for the current fiscal year.
+Employer contributions to the pension plan were \$27,040.00 for the current fiscal year.